101 Cooking For Two

 What size pan to use?

-The best pan is an 18 by 13-inch rimmed baking sheet—commonly called a half-sheet pan.
+The best pan is an 18 by 13-inch rimmed half-size sheet pan.
 An un-edged cookie sheet is not a good idea.

 The caramelized sugar coating will stick to almost anything.
-Cover the bottom of the pan and up the edges with parchment paper.
-Or you could cover the bottom with a silicone baking mat and oil the sides.
+To prevent it from sticking, cover the bottom of the pan and the edges with parchment paper.
+Alternatively, you could cover the bottom with a silicone baking mat and oil the sides.

 Blue ribbon divider used for visual effect